mizhare/turnip-weekly-predictor/README.md

 This is a turnip price predictor project inspired by the game _Animal Crossing: New Horizons_.
 I found it to be a rich and rewarding full-stack project, that would help me solidify some of the Machine Learning knowledge I'm currently studying.
 On the back-end, I used **Flask** to handle the prediction logic and serve the app, while the front-end was built using **HTML** and **CSS** for layout and styling.

+I collected data from approximately 38 weeks of the game (still under development) and trained Random Forest models combined with Gaussian Process Regressors to predict future weeks.
+The approach included implementing pattern screening logic before training, balancing the dataset, and splitting it into training and testing sets.
+Predictions were then evaluated on real weeks from my gameplay, both with complete data and with missing values, to simulate realistic scenarios.

 It was especially enjoyable to integrate all the components from model training and serialization with **joblib**, to input handling, user interface design, and displaying forecast results in a playful, themed way with some touches from my personal branding (🐭).
 For deployment, I used **Render** to bring the application online, making it accessible as a simple and responsive web app.

 Even though the project is still a work in progress, the hands-on experience of bringing machine learning into a web context and taking it all the way to deployment has been both challenging and exciting experience.